Applications & Databases

 Integration with KU Core Systems

-KU IT can assist and coordinate integration between your application and core KU systems, such as Campus Solutions, Blackboard, etc. To request integration support, please contact the Research Support Team.
+KU IT can assist and coordinate integration between your application and core KU systems, such as Campus Solutions, Canvas, etc. To request integration support, please contact the Research Support Team.

 Database Services and Support